laino/final-pm/README.md

 3. In many cases PM2 will naively perform dangerous actions which may result in downtime.
 4. FinalPM is very strict in what it will accept, aborting with helpful error messages if anything with your configuration or command looks fishy.
 FinalPM will never try to *assume* anything about what you meant to do, and not default to any potentially harmful action.
-We believe not accidentially killing your production application is preferable to easy of use.
+We believe not accidentally killing your production application is preferable to ease of use.
 5. FinalPM treats all configuration keys the same.
 Each key can be provided by either a configuration file, an environment variable or a program argument.
 PM2 tends to have different names for the same configuration keys across environment variables and configuration files, and some closely related keys are even spread out across multiple places.